nvim-neorocks/lz.n/README.md

 > call to a heavy `setup` function,
 > consider opening an issue on the plugin's issue tracker.

+## :zzz: Why fork `lz.n`?

+This is a fork of [nvim-neorocks/lz.n](https://github.com/nvim-neorocks/lz.n) explicitly focused on ease of extensibility rather than simplicity.

+It is still very simple, and simplicity is still a goal.

+It also has more builtin allowances for dealing with plugin authors who DON'T follow best practices, because that happens often.

+`lze` takes a more flexible approach to the core spec processing, and the managing of handlers, and the managing of how loading is called.

+### Extensibility Improvements

+- It allows you to influence the order handlers are called in, as opposed to being random.
+- Handler implementations of even the built-in handlers are now decoupled from the core loading api, allowing full customization of the set of handlers available, and the order in which any handler is called.
+- It provides a `before` and `after` hook for handler authors to use, rather than just `lz.n`'s `del` (equivalent to `before`).
+  - Why is it not named `del` like in `lz.n`?
+    - It doesn't matter to
+    the core of `lze` if you delete the state in your handler.
+    It might matter for *your* handler still, and is good practice, but thats only your problem, it will not break `lze`.
+- It takes a simple, authoritative approach to state management, which reduces the responsibilities on handler authors in case they mess up their internal state, and also allows abuse of the api to be predictable if absolutely necessary.

+### Minor QOL

+- It allows multiple lists of plugin specs to be added.
+- It provides 2 new handlers for loading before or after other plugins.
+  (USUALLY NOT NECESSARY, as generally, dependencies are written to only load when called, and can be safely loaded at startup.)

 ## :star2: Features

 - API for lazy-loading plugins on: